Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 - When I use the arrow keys to rotate the ship, the ship duplicates.
 See attached image [rotation glitch](wireframes/rotate_glitch.png).
 Works as intended without the galaxy background image.
 Will continue with development and will try to find a fix later on.

     - Fix this issue by using: ctx.clearRect(0, 0, canv.width, canv.height);.

+## Date: Thursday, 31st December, 2020

+- When I use the arrow keys to rotate the ship, the lives in the top corner are also rotating.

+    - Yet to be resolved

 ---